What is Mold?

 - Eye irritation (burning, watery, or reddened eyes)

 Because molds release tiny spores and small particles that travel through the air, we all inhale mold every day without apparent harm, however, mold can cause poor health when large amounts of mold spores are inhaled over time.

 Mold Testing Services

-G2 offers a variety of mold testing, including thermal imaging, allowing our clients to see where water is collecting within their walls without the use of invasive equipment.
-Once imaging is done and samples have been analyzed, G2 provides a thorough report for our clients allowing them to make informed decisions.
+G2 offers comprehensive mold assessments, using many tools including moisture meters and thermal imaging, in order to show where moisture may be present in a building or home.
+Once imaging is done and samples have been analyzed, G2 provides a thorough report for our clients, allowing them to make informed decisions.

 We’re happy to help with your mold or any other environmental testing need.